 - Transurethral Incision of the Prostate (TUIP): Performed by making a small incision in the prostate tissue for a urethra and bladder outlet

 - Prostatectomy: This is the removal of the inner part of the prostate gland

 The herb saw palmetto is recommended as alternative treatment as it has been used by millions of men to alleviate the symptoms of benign prostatic hyperplasia.
 Consult your doctor before taking this herb.

-All in all, an enlarged prostate is a highly common condition with several treatment options hence it is hardly life threatening.
+All in all, an enlarged prostate is a highly common condition with several treatment options hence it is hardly life-threatening.
 If you are less than forty years old, you may have nothing to worry about.
-However, as you grow older, your chances of getting the condition keep increasing.
+However, as you grow older, your chances of getting the condition to keep increasing.
 Therefore, make healthy lifestyle choices and be keen on the state of your urinary tract by observing your urinary flow in order to detect the condition early.

 Some of the earlier symptoms of benign prostatic hyperplasia may be as simple as frequent urination (would you like to check the good product for frequent urination.
 Check for the prostavec reviews).
 However, when you have enlarged prostate, severe complications like kidney failure and damage may occur.
 Therefore, men can halt the progress of this condition to dangerous levels through self-care and use of supplements to improve prostate health.